synthetic-borealis/CovTracker/README.md

 - View the the app on a mobile divice
 - See hover states for all interactive elements on the page
 - Add their symptoms on a daily basis
-- View all interactive elemnts on a popup panel
+- View all interactive elements on a popup panel

 ### Screenshot